triptishetty21/stock-portfolio-manager/README.md

 Recharts for data visualization

-Yahoo Finance API (or your chosen API) for stock prices
+Finnhub API (or your chosen API) for stock prices